Deliver “Delight and Passion” to people

 Ando: "My team values clarity, which means turning the concept we came up with at the beginning into a concrete form.
 By being involved from the planning stage, it becomes easier to build a consistent concept for the entire facility, and I believe we can create a more complete space than if we were to proceed separately.
 However, it is difficult to complete everything on my own, so collaboration with a planner is essential."

-At no.10, we place importance not only on the quality of concept design, but also on customer satisfaction throughout the process.
-As part of this, we use software called a game engine to visualize the finished product.
+At no.10, we prioritize not only the quality of concept design but also customer satisfaction throughout the process.
+As part of this, we use software called a game engine to visualize the expected final product.

 Ando: "Using a game engine allows you to experience the feeling of actually walking through the completed space.
 Unlike traditional still perspective drawings, it allows you to intuitively convey the image of the space, which speeds up the client's decision-making process and ultimately improves the quality of the project.
 It takes time and effort, but we use it in most of our projects."